SeppoPakonen/AudioAssets/README.md

 These are my music and soundfiles.
 I have composed allmost all of these songs.
 Files are in open source formats.

-Usage is permitted under "Attribution-NonCommercial-ShareAlike 4.0 International" license.
+Usage is permitted under custom license.
 Please contact me for commercial usage.

 Songs are sorted to folders based on their original composition year.
 They show well my learning process.
 I was 11 years old in 2001, when I started, which should give the perspective.